If you’ve ever heard of Szechuan (or Sichuan) cuisine, chances are, you already associate it with spicy food.

 In fact, Szechuan is known colloquially as “the heavenly country” due to its abundant food and natural resources, as a place where people “uphold good flavor” and are “fond of hot and spicy taste.”

-Today, Templo Modern Szechuan Fusion brings those flavors to foodies in the metro with a newly opened flagship store at the Dapitan Lifestyle Complex thaf I visited together with my foodie friends from #WeLoveToEatPH and #SaanSaPH.
+Today, Templo Modern Szechuan Fusion brings those flavors to foodies in the metro with a newly opened flagship store at the Dapitan Lifestyle Complex.
+Together with my foodie friends from #WeLoveToEatPH and #SaanSaPH, I visited the store to sample the flavors of Szechuan.

 Its premises may be small, but its decor bring to mind China’s grand temples, thanks to a red and gold color palette, as well as a display wall of Chinese artifacts and knick-knacks.
 Oh, and check out that dumbwaiter (the small elevator-like contraption) where food is sent down to the dining area from the kitchens upstars.
 Neat, huh?